mhindi2/GDML-WIki-Clone/Home.md

 Shapes created by the **Sketch Workbench** and extruded via the **Part** Extrude command can be exported to GDML.
 The exrusion must be added to a Part under the worldVol tree.
 Currently extrusion exports have the following limitations: (1) only extrusions along the z-axis are supported (i.e., the sketches must be in the x-y plane).
 Note that this does not pose a real limitation, since the extrusion object itself can be rotated or translated to any desired orientation or location.
 (2) Arcs/elliptical whose chords are crossed by lines (or other arcs) cannot currently be processed.
 Arcs/lines that are completely inside or outside other arcs, are supported, though.
 Examples of Extruded sketches are in [Extruded sketches examples](https://github.com/KeithSloan/GDML/wiki/Extrude--:-Examples-of-Extruded-sketches)

+Technical Notes: extrusions are exported as a sequence of booleans of intrinsic GDML objects.
+BSplines are discretized as a sequence lines and exported as an <xtru solid.
+The exported xtru can be made smoother (more points) as follows: select the extrusion object, then select its View property Panel.
+Right click on the Display Options header and check the 'Show All' check box.
+This will reveal additional properties that can be set.
+One of them is 'deviation', which defaults to 0.5 (%).
+Decrease that nummber to get smoother curves.
+You may increase it to get coarser curves. **FreeCAD** does not support Deviation values larger than 0.5, but the GDML extruder can use larger values.

+Tests comparing the performance of geant simulations with extuded sketches vs their tesselated versions have shown the extrusions to be 2-5 times faster than their tessellations.

+#### Revolved sketches

+Shapes created by the **Sketch Workbench** and revolved via the **Part** Revolve command can be exported to GDML.
+The revolution must be added to a Part under the worldVol tree.
+Currently revolution exports have the following limitations: (1) only revolutions around the z-axis are supported and (2) the sketches **must** be in the x-z plane.
+Note that this does not pose a real limitation, since the revolved object itself can be rotated or translated to any desired orientation or location.
+Examples of revolved sketches are in [Revolved sketches examples](https://github.com/KeithSloan/GDML/wiki/Revolved-:-Examples-of-Revolved-sketches)

+Technical Note: All curves in a revolved sketch, except circles, are discretized and exproted as <polycone's.
+Circles are exported as a torus.
+Booleans of these are used to fully construct the revolved sketch.
+The smoothness of the discretization can be changes as described above, under **Extruded sketches**.

 ### Exporting GDML files